Logo

 How long does the rate limit last?

-Does logging in help?
+Does logging in help with the registry limit?

 Yes.
 Authenticated requests have a higher rate limit threshold than anonymous ones.
 Run clawhub login to get a session token.